 In Bremen, however, the average commute to work is quite long.
 On average, people spend 34.20 minutes each day getting to work, which is significantly higher than the national average.

-Bremen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bremen doesn't have a public transportation system that people use for their commute.